jh2os/PopMenuAssessment/Design Notes/Level2DesignNotes.md

     * this could be handled via a has_many relation  Restaurant has_many:MenuItem.
       * However this limits the ability to have the same item being used on multiple restaurants (which isn't listed as a requirement because "a Restaurant" but feels like it would be an important option for a menu manager to have.
 It reduces the amount of work for the person managing it where they do not have to recreate the item for each restaurant/location")
     * but with MenuItem's name being unique this means that in managing the menuItems it is probably necessary to have two different name fields.
-      * Name: a unique name for the MenuItem that signifies which restaurant e.g. "Bob's Pizza" "Larry's Pizza"
+      * Name: a unique name for the MenuItem that signifies which restaurant e.g. "Bob's Pizza" "Larry's Pizza" bobs_pizza Larrys_pizza
       * DisplayName: a non-unique name that is displayed on the consumer side menu e.g. "Pizza"

 So the best solution seems to be adding a field to MenuItem for a display name, and making the name field unique.

-If menu items need to be managed in the backend dependent on the restaurant a many to many relation can be made(as to not rely on strings for queries), but for the time being, I will wait to see the next step of the assessment to implement this if necessary.
+~~If menu items need to be managed in the backend dependent on the restaurant, a many to many relation can be made(as to not rely on strings for queries), but for the time being, I will wait to see the next step of the assessment to implement this if necessary.~~ A many to many relationship is necessary.

 ## Next steps:
 MenuItems currently only links to one Menu object.